Banking10 min read

 Traditional Banks

-These are the established banks with physical branch networks.
-In France, the main ones are BNP Paribas, Societe Generale, Credit Agricole, LCL, Banque Populaire, Caisse d'Epargne, and Credit Mutuel.
+Established institutions with physical branches: BNP Paribas, Societe Generale, Credit Agricole, LCL, Banque Populaire, Caisse d'Epargne, Credit Mutuel.

 Online Banks